KevinBian107/ensemble-imbalanced-data/README.md

 `description` seems to also depend on `n_ingredients`.
 This is a very interesting graph because looks like the graph **shape** is quite different with the **mean** the same, instead of using permutation test statistics that involves **mean** we use **K-S statistics** insteaad (we have also down a test using differences in mean as well, which fail to identify any results).

 ### Permutation Testing Using K-S Statistics
 Now we want to perform permutation testing with each of the continuous variable within the data set (assuming that the missingness of `description` depends on them) and plot the distribution.

-We decide to use a testing threshold of $p=0.05$
+Also, we decide to use a testing threshold of $p=0.05$

 img